This post may contain affiliate links. Please read my disclosure policy.

 - Coming Home Outfit: The rule of thumb I’ve heard is the amount of clothes you would wear, plus one more layer.
 I got a cute outfit to bring her home in, because what a special moment that will be!
 I saw this brand in a store a while back and found them on Etsy.
 I love it because it’s SUPER soft.

 - Boppy Pillow or My Brest Friend Nursing Pillow: You can totally get by without this I hear, but if you have the space to bring it, it could be useful to have, especially for a longer stay!
-Stay tuned.
+We ended up running home for the Brest Friend with Skylar, so recommend it definitely.

-- Honest Wipes & Honest Diapers: Though your hospital will have, and may have brands you are comfortable with, if you want to know for sure/decide what you are putting on your babe, pack your own!
+- Honest Wipes & Diapers (or your diapers/wipes of choice): Though your hospital will have, and may have brands you are comfortable with, if you want to know for sure/decide what you are putting on your babe, pack your own!

 - Bathing Items: Some say you only give a water sponge bath in the hospital, but I am bringing my own bathing products should we need it, because it’s important to me.